 Long used in traditional Chinese medicine, shiitake is said to boost the immune system and protect against problems ranging from the common cold to cancer.
 Proponents claim that shiitake can also help treat infections (such as a hepatitis), lower cholesterol levels, and aid in the prevention of heart disease.

 Although shiitake is generally considered safe when taken in supplement form, there's some evidence that long-term use of shiitake may lead to dermatitis.

 Sold fresh or dried in most grocery stores, whole shiitake mushrooms can safely be used in cooking.
 However, little is known about the health benefits of consuming shiitake as a whole food.

-Due to the lack of scientific support for shiitake's health effects, it's too soon to recommend the use of shiitake for health purposes.
 If you're considering the use of a shiitake supplement in treatment of prevention of a specific health problem, consult your doctor before beginning your supplement regimen.